 Even though there are one or two Invincibles still scattered around still playing football, Thierry Henry’s retirement feels like the book has been truly closed on that team.

-Thierry Henry was the ultimate hero for Arsenal fans as he managed to coTH14_2mbine physical power, pace and incredible skill with a genuine affection for the club, which grew to the same level as the fans themselves.
+Thierry Henry was the ultimate hero for Arsenal fans as he managed to combine physical power, pace and incredible skill with a genuine affection for the club, which grew to the same level as the fans themselves.
 Not only was he the greatest striker in the world, he also became one of the biggest Gooners in the world.

 The Frenchman had so much individual talent, but he was the ultimate team player.
 He was capable of scoring the great individual goals, as was shown at Highbury when he charged away from the entire Tottenham team to open the scoring in the North London derby in 2002, but he was always aware of where his team-mate were, ready to pass and assist others when necessary.
 Everything was done for the good of the team, and Henry’s incredible goal scoring record was just a consequence of that.